ibm-cloud-docs/cli/reference/ibmcloud/cli_billing.md

 ### Command options
 {: #ibmcloud_billing_account_usage_options}

--d MONTH_DATE (optional)
+-d {YEAR-MONTH} (optional)
-:   Display data for the month and date that is specified by using the YYYY-MM format.
+:   Display data for the month that is specified by using the YYYY-MM format.
 If not specified, usage of the current month is shown.

---output FORMAT (optional)
+--output {FORMAT TYPE} (optional)
 :   Specify output format.
 Accepted inputs are JSON and CSV.

 -q, --quiet (optional)